 Are you ready to see your energy bills deflate and your home become greener without paying thousands of dollars on solar technology?
 Then consider following these Top 10 Ways You Could Save Energy list to make small changes to improve the energy-efficiency of your home.

 To find out if your home’s energy leaks sign up for a free energy audit!
 A professional will come out to your home and will assess your energy efficiency by taking a look at your doors, windows, walls, and air and heating system to determine where you are losing money because of drafty areas, holes, cracks, and inefficient air systems

 1. Paint your house (and roof) a light color.
 The lighter color will reflect radiant heat from your home thus saving on cooling costs.
-Yes you can paint your roof white (or a light color) and it will reflect more heat.
-There are a vast number of coating, seals and paints available for a roof.
+Yes, you can paint your roof white (or a light color) and it will reflect more heat.
+There are a vast number of coating, seals, and paints available for a roof.
 You must know what material your roof is in order to find the specific types of sealers or paints.
 Some seals and coatings will actually increase the longevity of the roof as well.
-If painting your roof is out of the question consider installing a radiant barrier inside your attic will reduce heat transfer from the roof as well.
+If painting your roof is out of the question consider installing a radiant barrier inside your attic which will reduce heat transfer from the roof as well.

 2. Add reflective coatings to all of the windows in your home.
 Window films (aka window tints) can help reduce energy loss and lower cooling costs by up to 50%.
 In addition to providing energy savings, window films block annoying glare and reject UV light to reduce fading and protect interior furnishings.

 3. Insulate your attics and walls.
 Without insulation in the walls and attic of your home heated or cooled air escapes and you are paying to heat and cool the wrong side of the walls and ceiling in your home.
 Not to mention the hot or cold air from the outside getting into your home.